jgliss/srtm.py/README.md

 On every elevation requested the library will:

- * Check if the SRTM file is stored locally
+ * Check if the srtm file is stored locally
  * If not -- download it from NASA servers and store locally (in `~/.cache/srtm/`)
  * Parse elevations from it